Jupiter And Metis Myth

 Comet Moon

 In keeping with OSSO, one can see a solution to the puzzle of the origin of the Earth-Moon system that makes sense of the capture theory, often thought implausible because of tight parameters of velocity and starting position that the Moon would need to fulfill.
-Of course, the various satellites in retrograde orbit around the outer planets suggest that capture is not improbable at all.
+Of course, the various satellites in retrograde orbit around the outer planets suggest that capture is common.

 Around the north pole are volcanic plains up to 2-3 kilometers thick, forming 6 percent of Mercury’s surface, the lowest part of the planet.
 The lava appears to have gushed out of vents up to 25 km long.
 A large, highly reflective area in a deep depression at the pole strongly suggests water ice—and this water ice may be aboriginal, too much to be conveyed by comets.
 Mercury’s south pole correspondingly has a small depressed area at its center surrounded by what appear to be faint concentric rings, consistent with an area of antipodal disruption that had been sucked inward as the Moon was pulling free from the north pole region.
 The loss of the Moon’s mass caused Mercury to shrink, leaving long cliffs or scarps up to 3 kilometers high as wrinkles ranging from north to south.
 Cooling of Mercury’s interior contributed to the shrinkage.